joe4dev/faas-performance-mlr/README.md

   * SpringerLink does not support bibtex export and therefore, we followed a workaround described [here](https://www.leniel.net/2017/06/using-zotero-to-convert-springerlink-full-csv-search-result-to-bibtex-format.html).
 Notice that the import/matching could take a while until the indices and paper counts in the list are updated properly.
 * wiley: 1) Select all 2) Export citations > bibtex 3) repeat for all pages 4) merge all result files
 * scopus: 1) choose 100 per page 2) select all 3) Export > Bibtex

-#### Query Adaptations

-We performed the following adaptations of the search string:

-* Without `lambda` keyword: Omitting the keyword `lambda` resulted in too many false positives with a total of 4805 matches (vs 691).
-We used an initial training set of 43 publications and found that 100% of them contain the string "lambda" in their fulltext.
-* With double quotes `"`: Using double quotes includes only exact string matches and resulted in a total of 376 publications (vs 691) or 357 after duplicate removal.
-We found that this query is too narrow as it misses 6 relevant publications that are covered with our chosen search string.

 ### Grey Literature Search Queries